boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 * **Does not require any data plane change**.
 * **Supports cascaded environments** where multiple levels to enforce rate limiting polices is required (e.g., WAN and LAN).

-Compared to proxy or encapsulation proposals, the solution defined in this document:
+Compared to proxy or encapsulation proposals (e.g., {{?I-D.ihlar-masque-sconepro-mediabitrate}}), the solution defined in this document:

 * **Does not impact the MTU tweaking**.
 * **Does not suffer from side effects of multi-layer encryption schemes** on the packet processing and overall performance of involved network nodes.